-Accessory uses shall comply with all requirements for the principal use except where specifically modified by this title and shall comply with the following limitations
+A. Accessory Uses: accessory uses shall comply with all requirements for the primary use except where specifically modified by this title and shall comply with the following limitations:

-- A. No sales shall be made from a greenhouse or hothouse maintained as accessory to a dwelling. - B. A guest house may be maintained accessory to a dwelling, provided the parcel has adequate square footage to meet requirements of this title for two dwellings on a lot. - C. A home occupation, when conducted as an accessory use to a dwelling in a residential zone, shall be subject to the following limitations: - 1.
-No exterior display shall be permitted. - 2.
-Exterior signs shall be restricted to those generally permitted in the zoning district in which the home occupation is located. - 3.
-No exterior storage of materials shall be permitted. - 4.
-There shall be no other exterior indication of the home occupation or variation from the residential character of the principal building.
+- 1. No sales shall be made from a greenhouse or hothouse maintained as accessory to a dwelling. - 2.
+A home occupation, when conducted as an accessory use to a dwelling in a residential zone, shall be subject to the following limitations: - a.
+No exterior display shall be permitted. - b.
+Exterior signs shall be restricted to those generally permitted in the zoning district in which the home occupation is located. - c.
+No exterior storage of materials shall be permitted. - d.
+There shall be no other exterior indication of the home occupation or variation from the residential character of the principal building. - B. Accessory Dwellings: Accessory Dwellings are allowed as permitted uses in the following zones: R-1, R-2, CD-1, CD-3, CD-R1, CD-R2, or anywhere a single-family dwellings are outright permitted.
+Accessory dwellings shall comply with all requirements of the primary use except where specifically modified by the title and shall comply with the following limitations: - 1.
+Accessory Dwelling Units are prohibited from use as a Vacation Rental Dwelling in all zones.
+Accessory Dwelling Units are also prohibited on properties designated as Vacation Rental Dwellings. - 2.
+A detached Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller. - 3.
+An attached or interior Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller.